Virginia Tech shooting: Norris Hall shootings

 At 9:50 am, 10 minutes after the second shooting began, a SWAT team started to enter the building.
 They were not able to shoot their way through the chain locked entrances, but managed entry via a separate entrance.
 They went up to the third floor, but heard from student Emily Haas, who was wounded and survived in room 211 (Nowak's French class), saying that the gunman was in her classroom as she stayed on the line.
-As police started to descend the stairwell, Cho had already begun to hear the footsteps.
+Cho heard the police descend the stairwell.
 He looked out into the hallway briefly, before going back into the center of room 211 towards the windows and, just as police reached the second floor, shot himself in the temple with the Glock 19 and died instantly.
 When police arrived at room 211, they saw Cho lying on the ground with his guns beside him, and some students, who were either injured or playing dead, heard the officer's first words: "Gunman down!".
 During the investigation, State Police Superintendent William Flaherty told a state panel that police found 203 remaining rounds of ammunition in Norris Hall on Cho and later testified that the armed aggressor was well prepared to continue on.

 During the two attacks, Cho killed a total of 32 people — 5 faculty members and 27 students — before he died by suicide.
 The Virginia Tech Review Panel reported that Cho's gunshots wounded seventeen others; six more were injured when they jumped from second-story windows to escape from Librescu's classroom.
 Sydney J. Vail, the director of the trauma center at Carilion Roanoke Memorial Hospital, said that Cho's choice of 9 mm hollow-point ammunition increased the severity of the injuries.
 Between the two pistols, a total of 174 bullets were fired by the assailant during the attacks.
 Twenty-eight of the thirty-two victims were shot in the head.